YEAR 11 TO 13 LEARNING

 At Years 11 and 12, six subjects are undertaken as full-year courses; in Year 13, students specialise in five subjects.
 Multi-level study is often undertaken in the senior school.
 This means that students may select courses from two or more year levels in any one year.
 Again, multi-level programmes are designed with the learning needs of individual students in mind.

-The academic deans at each level monitor and support students and families during their learning journey.
+Our Head of Years at each level monitor and support students and families during their learning journey.
 This also transfers through to comprehensive tertiary and career advice.
 A key focus of the senior school is to assist students in all aspects of their progression along a career pathway – courses, university scholarships and hostel applications – as well as assistance into the more vocational pathways with CV preparation, work placement experience and industry advice and guidance.